-Weighing the Pros and Cons of Surgical Treatment for Endometriosis
+What Are the Pros and Cons of Surgical Treatment for Endometriosis?

-Endometriosis is a condition in which uterine tissue grows outside of the uterus and can cause painful periods and even infertility.
+Endometriosis is a condition in which tissue resembling the lining of the uterus (the endometrium) grows outside of the uterus and can cause painful periods and even infertility.
 Symptoms vary drastically from woman to woman, meaning diagnosis can take a long time, and often, a true diagnosis requires surgical intervention.
 That means many patients must weigh the pros and cons of surgical treatment for endometriosis if they want relief from their symptoms.

 While the advent of laparoscopic endometriosis treatment minimized scarring and shortened recovery time, such intervention is still a surgical procedure that can shock your system.
 Laparoscopic procedures involve filling the abdominal cavity with air and creating multiple small incisions in the abdomen and navel.
 These incisions typically heal in a few weeks, but they sometimes leave painful scar tissue that can take months to heal.

-The actual treatment for endometriosis involves a laser or electrocautery, which can both be used to ablate or destroy the implants of endometriosis in your uterus, fallopian tubes, ovaries and, sometimes, the large and small intestine.
+The actual treatment for endometriosis involves a laser or electrocautery, which can both be used to ablate or destroy the endometrium-like tissue growths in your uterus, fallopian tubes, ovaries and, sometimes, the large and small intestine.
 This treatment often happens at the same time as diagnosis, depending on the extent of your condition.

 It’s important to remember that while surgery is a treatment for endometriosis, it is not the only one.
 In the past, surgical intervention was customary, but now it is considered a last resort or for severe cases when other complications arise, such as those that prevent healthy reproductive or digestion functions.